Skip to content

 X-Pac X11

-The same high performance laminate as RX30 but with a more classic looking organic cotton-duck face.
+The same high-performance laminate as RX30, but with a more classic-looking organic cotton-duck face.
 Making it heavier but with a very nice texture.
 The cotton duck face ages like a fine wine, offers good durability, and the muted tones make it perfect for a forward-thinking yet traditional-looking bag.

 X-Pac X50

-EcoPak ULTRA 200 and X-Pac LS42
+EcoPak ULTRA 200 X

 Waxed canvas